We're supporting you through the latest government restrictions

 The council also has a business support officer, Sharon Davies, who is available to answer any of your questions.
 She can be contacted directly at email@example.com.

-Please visit our Business Support Grants page for information and to apply got support grants.
+Please visit our general Business Support Grants or Restart Grants pages for information and to apply got support grants.

 The flexibility of the current CJRS will be retained to allow employees to continue to work where they can.
 Employers small or large, charitable or non-profit are eligible and because more businesses will need to close, they will now be asked to pay just National Insurance and Pensions contributions for their staff during the month of November – making this more generous than support currently on offer.

 The Job Support Scheme will not be introduced until after the Coronavirus Job Retention Scheme ends.